CPU and memory

 vtAlpha hides the technology differences for your software.

-vtAlpha virtualizes most Alpha Ethernet adapter types.
-Virtual adapters can connect to a host Ethernet adapter or share a single host Ethernet link.
+vtAlpha virtualizes most Ethernet adapter types that were used in the Alpha computers.
+These virtual adapters can directly connect to a host Ethernet adapter or share a single host Ethernet link via an AVT virtual switch.
 All Alpha supported protocols will run on vtAlpha (TCP/IP, DECnet, Multinet, LAT, etc.).

 vtAlpha supports the OPA0 and COM2 serial ports by default.
 These can be mapped to a serial line or Ethernet port.